pablodaniel99/imageStyleTransfer/README.md

 </p>

 ### I have made other styleTransfer script but only for video.
-This one is only for image.
+This one is only for image